bigscience-workshop/promptsource/CONTRIBUTING.md

 reference in the "Prompt Reference" section.
 You can also add a description of what your template does.
 * **Original Task?** The checkbox should be checked if the template requires solving a task that the underlying dataset is used to study.
-For example, a prompt that asks a question from a question answering dataset would be an original task template, but one that asks to generate a question for a given answer would not.
+For example, a template that asks a question from a question answering dataset would be an original task template, but one that asks to generate a question for a given answer would not.
 * **Choices in Template?** The checkbox should be checked if the input explicitly indicates